Simeur99/Flask_Healthcare_Application/README.md

 3. In the terminal, use 'pip install' to install requirements 'Pymongo', 'Flask', 'Pandas', 'Matplotlib', 'Seaborn' packages if not previously installed.

 ### Jupiter Notebook Setup Instructions
-1. Install the Jupiter notebook extension in Visual Studio code.
+1. Install the Jupiter notebook extension in Visual Studio Code.
 OR
 1. Download and install Jupyter Notebook (if not already installed) by running 'pip install notebook' in your terminal
 2. Launch Jupiter by running 'jupyter notebook'.
 A browser window will open.